arjunkambj/Merito/README.md

-# OKTOO Lead Management CRM
+# Merito Lead Management CRM

-OKTOO centralizes the leads generated from Meta (Facebook & Instagram) and Google Ads into a single, collaborative workspace.
+Merito centralizes the leads generated from Meta (Facebook & Instagram) and Google Ads into a single, collaborative workspace.
 The project focuses on automating lead ingestion, enrichment, routing, and follow-up so sales teams can react in real time instead of stitching together multiple dashboards.

-OKTOO lives in a Turborepo monorepo and is split between a Next.js front end, a Convex backend, and a shared design system.
+Merito lives in a Turborepo monorepo and is split between a Next.js front end, a Convex backend, and a shared design system.
 This repository provides the foundation for the integrations, data models, and UI flows that power the CRM.

 ## Highlights